-I.19 - Commodity code (HS code)
+I.19 - Commodity (HS) Code

 The Harmonised System (HS) Code is a commodity classification system used as a basis for customs tariffs and for international trade statistics.
-The most appropriate HS Code, which needs to take into account any guidance that might be included in the footnote of the certificate, should be entered in Box I.19.
+The most appropriate HS Code, as listed in the footnote of the certificate, should be entered in Box I.19.